sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 # Narrative Economics at the Macro Level

-Now that we are familier with Narrative Economics and established how we gathered these narratives from Twitter, let's explore why we chose to focus on *macroeconomics*:
+Now that we are familiar with Narrative Economics and established how we gathered these narratives from Twitter, let's explore why we chose to focus on *macroeconomics*:

 **Macro**ceconomics studies the behavior of the economy as a whole, examining factors like inflation, unemployment, and economic growth. **Micro**economics, on the other hand, is concerned with the decision-making of individuals and firms, examining indicators like a certain stock.

 ### Why Macroeconomics?
-A core concept in Narrative Economics is that narratives can drive economics flunctuations.
+A core concept in Narrative Economics is that narratives can drive economics fluctuations.
 This is especially intriguing at the macroeconomic level, as the theory suggests that widely shared stories can influence the collective decisions of millions of individuals.
 Additionally, existing research focuses on microeconomic indicators within the context of Narrative Economics <d-cite key="yang2023multi, khedr2021cryptocurrency, he2021multi, gurgul2023forecasting, wang2023deepemotionnet"></d-cite>, while the application in macroeconomics remains relatively unexplored.

 However, studying this macroeconomically is more complex than microeconomically due to the complex interplay of various factors, the need for broad-covering narratives, and the inherent difficulty in isolating causal relationships.